freedomofpress/securedrop/docs/passphrase_best_practices.rst

 or reused credentials, potentially compromising the security of the system.

 There is a detailed list of the credentials that must be managed by each end user role in :doc:`passphrases`.
-We recommended using the KeePassX password manager included in Tails to store your credentials and minimize the passphrases that you need to memorize to just the passphrases for the persistent storage on your Tails USBs.
+We recommended using the KeePassXC password manager included in Tails to store your credentials and minimize the passphrases that you need to memorize to just the passphrases for the persistent storage on your Tails USBs.